 Typically, however, political behavior occurs at the highest levels of management.
 Individuals engage in political behavior that benefits their self-interests and undermines the goals of the organization.

 Among these tactics are volunteering for high-profile tasks, publicly praising superiors, and promoting oneself in company newsletters.
-In such cases, organizational politics is a legitimate way to gain power, money, and fame.
+In such cases, organization politics is a legitimate way to gain power, money, and fame.

 The Different Types of Organizational Politics

-The other six types of Organizational politics are all forms of conflict.
+The other six types are all forms of conflict.
 You should avoid them as much as possible.
 Recognizing these types is crucial for your career success.
 Here are the six main types in the list below:

 - Office politics